Let, Live, Go..

 The condition can last many years, depending on the individual once triggered and you can learn how to manage it using the appropriate tools and exercises to help ground you.
 Once you have established what works for you, then the effect it has on you starts reducing.
 This is because you’re learning how to balance and level yourself, so your mind and body becomes one.
 Rather than being two separate entities.
 The mind, body and soul is one .
 Eventually, your body will learn to relax so you live more efficiently.
 It’s not an overnight growth.
 It may take weeks, months or years , but remember you’re basically like a caterpillar growing into a butterfly.
 So, make sure you’re not too hard on yourself.

 Here are two links to a more detailed explanation, with one providing an additional worksheet:

 Here are some of the 4 ways to lessen the symptoms of PTSD:

 - Triggers – Learn what your triggers are and find a way to counteract them for having full effect on you.
 You still maybe triggered, but as you practise, gradually the force of it will decrease.
 You can note them down or monitor your progress in a book.

 - Exercise (light and/or that makes you pay attention to what’s going on in your body such as Yoga or weights.
 These type of exercise make you focus on different parts of your body and the impact it’s having on it by loosing you up.

 - Mediatition/Prayers– sitting with your own thoughts, without distractions – let, live, let it go.
 Pay attention to the sensations and breathing in your body.
-Speak and/or pray to your God or the person you believe in.
+Write in a diary or notebook.

 - Grounding techniques – participate in activities that activate all five senses, through observation, using objects or scents that help you to not disassociate from the now.

-Thanks for reading this post, feel free to share it or show it to someone who may benefit for it.
-Also, if you’re going through it, I wish you all the best❤️
+Thanks for reading this post, feel free to share it or show it to someone who may benefit from it.